Activewear & Athleisure Trends Shaping Fitness Fashion in 2026

 • Charcoal

-Clothing must transition from workout to casual wear seamlessly.
+Clothing must transition seamlessly from training to lifestyle wear.

 • Matte finish fabrics